School of Nursing classroom

 Dropping a Nursing Course

-A student who drops a nursing (N#) course may reenroll in the course when space is available.
+A student who drops a nursing (NURSING#) course may reenroll in the course when space is available.
 A student who drops a nursing course a second time is not eligible for the course a third time.

 Independent Study